-HB2141 - Appropriations; Alternative Prosecution; Division program- Hearing in House Appropriations on 2/10
+HB2141 - Appropriations; Alternative Prosecution; Division program- Hearing in House Appropriations on 2/10-11 yay, 1 no, Passed House Rules on 2/16.

 - House Appropriations on 2/10 - Received a Due Pass in House Judiciary on 2/3. - This bill was introduced by Rep Pratt and appropriates \$11M + for FY 21-24 to ACJC for distribution of alternative prosecution and divisions programs to be granted out to County Attorneys. - Report out to JLBC annually. - The objective for county attorneys is to establish best practices for alternative prosecution and diversion programs.